elastic/integrations/packages/azure/docs/README.md

 ### Create a Diagnostic settings

-The Diagnostic settings export the logs from Azure services to a destination.
-The Azure Logs integration uses the Event Hub service as the destination for the logs.
+The Diagnostic settings export the logs from Azure services to a destination and in order to use Azure Logs integration, it must be an Event Hub.

 To create a diagnostic settings to export logs:

 1. Locate the Diagnostic settings for the service (for example, Azure Active Directory).
 1. Select Diagnostic settings in the **Monitoring** section of the service.
-Please note that different services may place the diagnostic settings in different positions.
+Note that different services may place the diagnostic settings in different positions.
 1. Select **Add diagnostic setting**.

 In the diagnostic settings page you have to select the source **log categories** you want to export and then select their **destination**.